wavesplatform/Waves/README.md

 The best starting point to understand available configuration parameters is [this article](https://docs.waves.tech/en/waves-node/node-configuration).

-The easiest way to start playing around with configurations is to use default configuration files for different networks; they're available [here](./node).
+The easiest way to start playing around with configurations is to use default configuration files for different networks; they're available in [network-defaults.conf](./node/src/main/resources/network-defaults.conf).

 Logging configuration with all available levels and parameters is described [here](https://docs.waves.tech/en/waves-node/logging-configuration).